Moodle 3.2: View a Turnitin Originality Report

 Turnitin.com states that "Turnitin helps educators evaluate student work and provide great feedback to improve student learning.
 Turnitin does not determine whether a paper has or has not been plagiarized.
 Originality Reports are simply tools to help instructors locate potential sources of plagiarism, or text which may have been incorrectly cited.
 Therefore, only instructors can deem what is a ‘good’ or ‘bad’ score, as interpretation of the data can only be made by the instructor."

 Only certain files types will generate originality reports.
 Submitted papers must contain more than 20 words.
-See File Types and Word Process compatibility for more information.
+See File Requirements or more information.

 Accessing the Originality Report